triton-inference-server/python_backend/README.md

 extension](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_parameters.md)
 documentation.

-Inference response parameters is currently not supported on BLS inference responses received by BLS models.
+Inference response parameters is supported when using BLS as well, i.e. when using BLS to call another model A, you can access the the optional parameters if set by A in its response.

 ## Managing Python Runtime and Libraries